dkiang/checks/readme.txt

 There needs to be .cs50.yml file at the root level of the problem set directory.
 Here is an example of the cash yml and init.py file.

+Don't use tabs.
+Must use 2 or 4 spaces.

 The .cs50.yml file is here:
 check50:
   files: &check50_files